tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/README.md

 As part of our tutorial, we will walk you through demonstration of how K2View's DPM automates Data Subject Requests (DSR) of different types, such as Data Subject Access Request, data rectification, data anonymization and purging.

-For that purpose, as a starting point for the different demo scenarios you will be requested to access the "Source Systems" in order to confirm that the activities were indeed executed as expected.
+For that purpose, as part of the different demo scenarios you will be requested to access the "Source Systems" in order to confirm that the activities were indeed executed as expected.

 For example: When a DSAR is completed we will request you to verify that the data collected by the DPM are indeed "your data" as it is reflected in the source systems, or that when a request for data anonymization was completed, "your data" were anonymized at the "source systems".